 View and Stunning Sunsets

-A pretty sunset shot taken with my phone while enjoying cocktails by the beach
+A pretty sunset shot was taken with my phone while enjoying cocktails by the beach

-The resort had a resident marine biologist does a evening stingray feeding on the beach and a shark feeding near one of the restaurant.
-They also share interesting information about the Marine life in the area.
-Besides the colorful fishes the kids saw when they went snorkeling, I was able to see several school of fishes and some coral without even getting into the water.
+The resort had a resident marine biologist does an evening stingray feeding on the beach and a shark feeding near one of the restaurants.
+They also share interesting information about Marine life in the area.
+Besides the colorful fishes the kids saw when they went snorkeling, I was able to see several schools of fishes and some coral without even getting into the water.
 The water was so crystal clear that we could see it so clearly.
 We even saw a few birds and a couple of bats at night.
 Taj Exotica offers snorkeling excursions and help arrange sunset cruises on traditional dhoni boats.

 Stingray feed on the beach every evening

-Well, if you are looking a few days of rest and relaxation, which happens to be exactly what we were after – we felt we have come to the right place!
-But if you got jittery feet that does not want to just be lounging with a cocktail in hand and sand between your toes, Taj Exotica has got you covered.
-From Paddle boarding on the glassy waters, snorkeling with bright yellow fishes to sunrise yoga, there is something for everyone.
-While I choose to find different spots around the resort to sink my toes in and take in the views, the kids enjoyed kayaking, swimming and snorkeling.
-The water was shallow and the resort was save for them to go about on their own.
+Well, if you are looking for a few days of rest and relaxation, which happens to be exactly what we were after – we felt we have come to the right place!
+But if you got jittery feet that do not want to just be lounging with a cocktail in hand and sand between your toes, Taj Exotica has got you covered.
+From Paddleboarding on the glassy waters, snorkeling with bright yellow fishes to sunrise yoga, there is something for everyone.
+While I choose to find different spots around the resort to sink my toes in and take in the views, the kids enjoyed kayaking, swimming, and snorkeling.
+The water was shallow and the resort was safe for them to go about on their own.
 We saw a few families

 Picture Perfect Spots at Taj Exotica Resort & Spa Maldives